xiehb-evolution/hybrid-effects/README.md

 ```

 ## 2. Phasing
 For all the F0, F1, and F2, the genomes were determined using the Illumina SNP60 BeadChip.
+The genomic data is available in the file "sscrofa11.data.zip".
 We performed the haplotype inference for the whole LW-MIN family using the  Shapeit software.

 ```
 for i in `seq 1 18`